loyada/typedpy/docs/structures.rst

 Differentiating Between Undefined values and None Values
 ========================================================
 The default behavior of Typedpy is that there is no "undefined" value, as it exists in Javascript.
+This is the standard behavior of the Python ecosystem.
 Therefore, the following code is correct:

 .. code-block:: python